Mornieur/CardAnimation/README.md

   <img src="./public/assets/card-animation.png" alt='project image' width='600'  />
 </div>

-## Tecnologias Utilizadas
+## Tecnologies

 - Next.js
 - TypeScript
 - Styled Components
 - Framer Motion

-## Visão Geral
+## Overview

-O projeto "CardAnimation" é uma demonstração do poder das tecnologias Next.js, TypeScript, Styled Components e Framer Motion ao criar animações fluidas e responsivas para exibir informações sobre personagens do anime "Chainsaw Man".
-A aplicação fornece uma interface amigável e atraente que apresenta as informações de forma interativa.
+The "CardAnimation" project is a demonstration of the power of Next.js, TypeScript, Styled Components, and Framer Motion technologies in creating smooth and responsive animations to display information about characters from the anime "Chainsaw Man."
+The application provides a user-friendly and visually appealing interface that presents the information interactively.

-## Instalação
+## Installation

-Para executar localmente o projeto, siga os passos abaixo:
+To run the project locally, follow the steps below:

-1. Certifique-se de ter o Node.js instalado em seu sistema.
+1. Make sure you have Node.js installed on your system.

-2. Clone este repositório em sua máquina local.
+2. Clone this repository to your local machine.

-3. Acesse a pasta do projeto via terminal.
+3. Access the project folder via the terminal.

-4. Instale as dependências do projeto com o seguinte comando:
+4. Install project dependencies with the following command:

-   `npm install`
+   `yarn install`

-5. Após a instalação, execute o projeto com o comando:
+5. After the installation, run the project with the command:

-   `npm run dev`
+   `yarn run dev`

-6. Acesse a aplicação em seu navegador através do endereço [http://localhost:3000](http://localhost:3000).
+6. Access the application in your browser through the following address http://localhost:3000.

-## Funcionalidades Principais
+## Key Features

-- Exibição de informações detalhadas sobre os personagens do anime "Chainsaw Man".
+- Display detailed information about characters from the anime "Chainsaw Man."
-- Animações suaves e responsivas que proporcionam uma experiência agradável aos usuários.
+- Smooth and responsive animations that provide an enjoyable user experience.
-- Interface intuitiva e de fácil utilização.
+- Intuitive and easy-to-use interface.